BryantSteed/convex-hull/convex-hull-project-report.md

     return merged_hull
 ```

 Here's the top level for the algorithm.
 We see that the algorithm divides the points by 2 each time.
 The important thing here is that 2 is therefore the branching factor a, and the reduction factor b.
-This is because each call the function divides it into two subproblems that are half the size.
-So in our recurrance relation a = 2, and b = 2.
-This also means that our time complexity will be determined by the time complexity of merging hulls, which represents the time complexity of work that we do on each node in combining the recurance together.
+There are two recursive calls each function call.
+This is because each call the function divides it into two sub problems that are half the size.
+So in our recurrence relation a = 2, and b = 2.
+This also means that our time complexity will be determined by the time complexity of merging hulls, which represents the time complexity of work that we do on each node in combining the recurrence together.
 It is our d.

 ```py
 def merge_hulls(left_hull: list[tuple[float, float]],